UVA-DSA/EMS-Pipeline/README.md

 # EMS Pipeline
-This repository contains a real-time protocol-driven decision support pipeline Emergency Medical Serivces (EMS).
+This repository contains a real-time protocol-driven decision support pipeline for Emergency Medical Serivces (EMS).
 The system aims to improve situational awareness of the first responders/paramedics by automated collection and analysis of data from incident scenes and providing suggestions to them.
 The figure below shows the overall architecture of the proposed system:

 ![Architecture](ETC/CognitiveEMS.png)